mholling/nswtopo/doc/command/init.md

 # Map Orientation and Size

-Maps are north-oriented unless otherwise requested.
+Maps are north-oriented unless you request otherwise.
 The `--rotation` option will produce a map with a given rotation angle.
 Use the keyword `magnetic` to align the map with magnetic north.
 The keyword `auto` yields a map oriented so as to fit your bounds in the smallest possible area.

 You can make a map with set dimensions by using the `--dimensions` option, providing a width and height for the map in millimetres.
 For example, to create an A4 map at a given location: